tiana-computer/soul/content/about.md

 # About

-This website is the guide for [Tiana's](https://tiana.computer) Blogging for the Soul course at New Stadium.
+This website is the guide for [Tiana's](https://tiana.computer) Blogging for the Soul course.

 [![Alt Text](/assets/webring-blogging4soul.png)](https://bloggingforthesoul.netlify.app/)